newrelic/infra-integrations-sdk/docs/entity-definition.md

 > Eg: `host:port:environment=prod`

+In order to respect this format an identifier attribute should not use colon `:` or equals `=` characters in their name/values.

 We use this format to build the `name` when entities are built using the SDK `integration.Entity()` function.